Grabbing Someone's Attention: How to Make a Potential Suitor Notice You

 Of course, the couple made the mistake of starting their romance as "friends with benefits" when both wanted to be more than that.
 It was simply a defense mechanism to protect themselves from a possible break-up down the line.
 The best suggestion would be to lay a few ground rules in case of a break-up before throwing caution entirely to the wind.
 When it comes to love, the risk is just as rewarding as the end result.

-The direct approach is the most obvious one, but the riskiest one of all.
+Let's just call this one the direct approach.
+You're willing to put all of your emotional and romantic cards on the table for your potential partner to see.
+It comes at a point where you want to control the moment instead of uttering in the heat of the moment.
+Of course, the direct approach is the most obvious one, but the riskiest one of all.
 One or more hearts can be broken with the simple slip of three magical words "I Love You."
 Of course, a declaration of love is always proceeded by a long road filled with twists and turns.
 A case of misunderstanding and a few false starts just before the big reveal.
 Julia Roberts and Richard Gere danced around their growing feelings on Pretty Woman, which started as a business arrangement and evolved rather rapidly.

 The big reveal came when Gere's Edward went to see Roberts' Vivian to declare his love for her.
 He had to fight his nerve and his fear of heights to reach her.
 Sadly, the big reveal can lead to ultimately rejection from the object of affection.
 Roberts' film My Best Friend's Wedding had her character risking it all to stop her friend's wedding to another woman, but her chance had sailed years before.
 All she could do was watch the man she loved walk away with his new bride and say goodbye to him for good.
-When it comes to the direct, don't wait too long because you can never get time back once you lose it.
+When it comes to the direct approach, don't wait too long because you can never get time back once you lose it.

+Ready to play the part of the femme fatale from your favorite movie.
+Who hasn't been tempted to recreate a hot movie fantasy in real life with your partner or spouse?
+Of course, being tempted and actually doing it are two totally different things.
+Fantasies usually work better with a lot of spectacular lighting and a director coaching you through the moves.
+Reality is a totally different story.
 Seduction is a drastic step that allows both parties to skip through the awkward first date phase and head straight to the horizontal delights.
 This allows a woman to fully explore her sexuality by exuding confidence in the way they carry themselves in how they wear a skintight dress.
 Of course, the look is cliche, but it's more about the person than the outfit itself.
 Men also get to channel their baser desires that they aren't usually allowed to channel for quite a while.
 Confidence is key into making this action a successful one where danger can occasionally come hand in hand.

 Think Michael Douglas and Sharon Stone in Basic Instinct minus the serial killer subplot.
 Instead of going the conventional route, they went straight for the carnal connection and allowed a stronger one to follow after the fact.
 This approach isn't for everyone because the seductive approach can sometimes backfire.
 Those looking for the White House and Picket Fence lifestyle shouldn't take this approach to kickstart a relationship, unless they are making a homemade skin flick instead.
+Going straight to the carnal delight portion of a relationship before the getting to know you phase can warp what could be a legitimate relationship for the worse.
+Instead of facing your relationship problems, you both try to overlook them by going straight to the bedroom rather than talk things through.

 In the end, love is simply about being open to the possibility of a new adventure.
 All you have to do is let down your guard long enough to let someone else in.
 It doesn't have to be a soulmate, just a partner to run alongside you as you go through the next chapter of your life.
 Keep it simple and embrace every new opportunity as a blessing instead of a curse.
 Don't resolve to cheap tricks to do it.
 Always be yourself and everything you deserve will come your way.